kybr/clavm/README.md

   - `:source .lvimrc`
 - Then take off your headphones; Remove your earbuds.
 Set the levels on your modest speaker system to a reasonable volume.
 - Now just add a space or change something in the file and you should hear some sounds
+  + If you don't hear anything, see the next section

 ```
 git clone https://github.com/kybr/clavm